EtherealWorkshop/Aurora/README.md

 ### ChromeOS (personal/unenrolled device)
 Download a prebuilt, get the [Chromebook Recovery Utility](https://chromewebstore.google.com/detail/chromebook-recovery-utili/pocpnlppkickgojjlmhdmidojbmbodfm).
 Start CRU and click the gear icon in the top right, press "use local image" and navigate to the prebuilt.
 Select your USB, and let it do its thing.
 # Booting
-After flashing, do the normal steps to boot sh1mmer, then plug it into your chromebook.
+After flashing, do the normal steps to boot sh1mmer, then plug it into your Chromebook.
 It will automatically extend the rootfs to fill the rest of the drive.
-On future boots if you're connected to the internet it will automatically update itself.
+On future boots, if you're connected to the Internet, it will automatically update itself.
-You can then either download recovery images or shims in Aurora itself, or put them on Aurora via mounting the 4th partition of the device on another linux/chromeos machine and copying them into the relevant directory inside `/usr/share/aurora/images` on the mounted drive (there's images/recovery, images/shims, and images/gurt [yo]).
+You can then either download recovery images or shims in Aurora itself, or put them on Aurora by mounting the 4th partition of the device on another Linux/ChromeOS machine and copying them into the relevant directory inside `/usr/share/aurora/images` on the mounted drive (there's images/recovery, images/shims, and images/gurt [yo]).
 # Booting Other Shims
 - Here's a list of shims that we've tested and they work:
   1. SH1MMER (contains cryptosmite, icarus, and br0ker)